Wake-Tail Effects in Two-Dimensional Wave Refocusing: Wave Refocusing in 2D: Temporal Mirror Approach

 At early times Figs.~\ref{Fig:Temporal_Mirror} (b) and (c) associated with $t=0.2$ and $t=0.7$, only the directly excited field is present.
 The disturbance propagates radially outward while leaving a nonvanishing field inside the region already traversed by the wavefront, forming the characteristic wake tail associated with the violation of Huygens' principle in two dimensions.
 The slice plots clearly show that the field is not localized at a sharp front but remains distributed throughout the interior region.

 After the temporal modulation at \(t=1\), Figs.~\ref{Fig:Temporal_Mirror} (d) and (e) reveal the appearance of a temporally reflected component propagating inward, while the transmitted component continues to propagate outward.
 The inward component progressively redirects energy toward the origin, producing an increasing concentration of energy near the center, while the outgoing wave continues to expand toward the boundaries.
-Importantly, the reflected contribution exhibits the correct time-reversed ordering: the wake tail now precedes the sharp front.
-This behavior demonstrates that a temporal mirror more closely reproduces true time-reversal dynamics than a spatial mirror.
-Nevertheless, the pulse is not an exact time-reversed replica of the original excitation, since the reflection operator inherently involves a time-derivative action on the field.
+Importantly, the reflected contribution displays anti-causal temporal ordering: the wake tail now precedes the sharp front.
+This behavior demonstrates that a temporal mirror resembles time-reversal dynamics.
+Nevertheless, the pulse is not an exact time-reversed replica of the original excitation, since the reflection operator inherently involves a time-derivative action on the field. \cite{Bal} develops a rigorous mathematical framework for wave equations with time-singular coefficients, establishing regularity and energy estimates together with quantitative refocusing results that characterize the extent to which the reconstructed wave approximates ideal time reversal.
+In the present work, however, our primary focus lies on the wake-tail phenomena showcased by two-dimensional wave solutions and on how these intrinsically limit the refocusing process.